mccalluc/mccalluc.github.io/resume/verse.md

 Since '16 I'm at Harvard Medical,<br>
 making bio-info visual.

+For [HuBMAP](https://portal.hubmapconsortium.org/) guided two devs and the design,<br>
+and kept collaborations all in line.

 At 'GBH, Archives and Library,<br>
-of over-complicated plans I was wary:
+delivered code for the [AAPB](https://americanarchive.org/),

-With designers and department staff,<br>
+and with designers and department staff,<br>
-made several solid sites without a gaff.
+shipped two other sites without a gaff.

-'14 at the Harvard Herbaria:<br>
-Software to catalog all the flora.
+'14, Harvard Herbaria, one year<br>
+to get some data management in gear.

 '11 to '13, an e-journal<br>
-called JoVE, with PHP and SQL.
+called [JoVE](https://www.jove.com/), with PHP and SQL.

 It took a while, but paid a big tech debt,<br>
 and left it better than at the outset.